Multistability of graphene nanobubbles: Stability of Stationary States to Thermal Fluctuations

+The obtained values of the one-layer stability temperature and the ground state melting temperature do not depend on the number of atoms in the encapsulated cluster; the same values are obtained for $N_g=500$, 1000, 2000, and 3000.
+Therefore, it can be expected that the obtained estimates will also hold for larger clusters (for $N_g> 4000$).
+Noble gases transition from the solid to the liquid state at very low temperatures (24, 84, 114, and 161~K for Ne, Ar, Kr, and Xe, respectively).
+The high melting temperatures of their encapsulated clusters are explained by the presence of high internal pressure and the effect of strong spatial confinement \cite{Faraji2022}.

+The performed simulations show that the encapsulated noble gas cluster (graphene nanobubble) ceases to be a multistable system only at high temperatures $T>T_1$.
+Thus, at room temperature ($T=300$~K), graphene nanobubbles of Ne, Ar, Kr, and Xe, in addition to the ground three-dimensional state, also have a stable quasi-two-dimensional one-layer state---see Figs.~\ref{fg06} (a) and \ref{fg07} (b, c, d).

-The existence of several stable states with different numbers of atom layers \(l\) at low temperatures indicates that the nanobubbles here cannot have a universal (scalable) shape, and the height-to-radius ratio is not constant.
-Indeed, for a single-layer state (\(l=1\)), increasing the number of internal atoms \(N_g\) does not change the nanobubble's height (\(H \approx 3.3\)~\AA, while its radius \(R\) grows as \(\sqrt{N_g}\); therefore, the ratio \(H/R \rightarrow 0\) as \(N_g \rightarrow \infty\).
-Based on the data in Tables \ref{tab3}, \ref{tab4}, and \ref{tab5}, the ratio \(H/R\) can vary from 0 to 0.24 here.
-The violation of the scaling rule for graphene bubbles with a radius of \(\sim 1\) nm was noted in the experimental study \cite{Villarreal2021}, where they were created via the implantation of noble gas ions He, Ne, and Ar.
-As can be seen from the table data, the relation \(H/R \approx 0.2\) holds only for the ground states of the nanobubble.
+The existence of several stable states with different numbers of atomic layers $l$ at low temperatures indicates that nanobubbles in this regime cannot possess a universal (scalable) shape; consequently, the height-to-radius ratio is not constant.
+Indeed, for a single-layer state ($l=1$), increasing the number of encapsulated atoms $N_g$ leaves the nanobubble's height unchanged ($H = 2.2$, 2.5, 3.2, 3.5, and 4.0~\AA~for He, Ne, Ar, Kr, and Xe, respectively), while its radius $R$ grows as $\sqrt{N_g}$.
+The ratio $H/R$ therefore approaches zero as $N_g \rightarrow \infty$.

+Based on the data in Tables~\ref{tab3} to~\ref{tab8}, the ratio $H/R$ can vary from 0 to 0.28 here.
+The violation of the scaling rule for graphene bubbles with a radius of $\sim 1$ nm was noted in the experimental study \cite{Villarreal2021}, where they were created via the implantation of noble gas ions (He, Ne, and Ar).
+As can be seen from the table data, the relation $H/R\approx 0.2$ holds only for the ground states of the nanobubble.